 As a beekeeper my greatest satisfaction is when my hives survive the winter.
-My favorite winter sound is hearing the steady hum of the honeybee cluster inside the hive on cold winter days.
-And I breathe a big sigh of relief when I see the bees bring in their first heavy loads of pollen on an early spring day.
+My favorite winter sound is hearing the steady hum of the honeybee cluster inside the hive on cold winter days; and I breathe a big sigh of relief when I see the bees bring in their first heavy loads of pollen on an early spring day.
 John Burroughs likened this moment to the dove bringing the olive branch back to Noah’s ark.
-I keep my honey bees on the farm near the garden not far from the grazing cows and sheep.
-I manage the bees much like I manage the other livestock and I keep them for the products they produce most notably honey and beeswax.
-Yes, honey bees are livestock.
-According to the Merriam Webster dictionary livestock is defined as animals kept or raised for use or pleasure.
-Especially: farm animals kept for use and profit.
-The American Veterinarian Medical Association clarifies the definition, “Honey bees are classified as livestock/food-producing animals by the federal government because products from apiculture enter the human food chain, including honey, propolis, pollen, and royal jelly.”
-Like most other livestock they have been imported to North America and are not a native species.
+I keep my honeybees near the garden not far from the grazing cows and sheep.
+I manage the bees much like I manage the other livestock and I keep them for what they produce, most notably honey and beeswax.
+Yes, honeybees are livestock.
+In the Merriam Webster dictionary “livestock” is defined as “animals kept or raised for use or pleasure.
+Especially: farm animals kept for use and profit.”
+The American Veterinarian Medical Association clarifies the definition: “Honeybees are classified as livestock/food-producing animals by the federal government because products from apiculture enter the human food chain, including honey, propolis, pollen, and royal jelly.”
+Like most other livestock in North America, they have been imported and are not a native species.

-Bumblebees (Bombus spp.) are the preferred pollinator of tomatoes and like other native bees have developed a special pollination technique called “buzz pollination”.
+Bumblebees (Bombus spp.) are the preferred pollinators of tomatoes and like other native bees have developed a special pollination technique called “buzz pollination”.
+This is a skill honeybees lack but a skill bumblebees have perfected.
 The bees grasp the anther of the flower and vibrate their wing muscles to literally shake the pollen from the flower.
-This is a skill honey bees lack but a skill that has been perfected by bumble bees.
 Tomato production in New York accounts for $47 million dollars annually.
-Studies (4) have found that bee pollination increases fruit size and yield.
-Tomatoes belong to the nightshade family along with peppers and potatoes and they all are native to the Americas.
-These plants have a long evolutional history with the native pollinators that dates back before domestication.
+Studies have found that this bee pollination increases fruit size and yield.
+Tomatoes, like peppers and potatoes, belong to the nightshade family; all are native to the Americas and all have a long history of co-evolving with native pollinators that dates back before farming.

-Sunflowers another American native also have a specialists known as long horned bees (Melissodes spp.) that can be found spending their days on these flowers.
-Numerous other species visit sunflowers and contribute to the diversity and abundance of species including leaf cutter bees (Megachile spp.), bumble bees (Bombus spp.), small carpenter bees (Ceratina spp.), sweat bees (Halictus spp., Lasioglossum spp., Agapostemon spp. and Augochlora spp.) among others.
+Sunflowers, another American native, also have specialists known as long horned bees (Melissodes spp.) that can be found spending their days on these flowers.
+Numerous other native bee species — including leaf cutter bees (Megachile spp.), bumblebees (Bombus spp.), small carpenter bees (Ceratina spp.), sweat bees (Halictus spp., Lasioglossum spp., Agapostemon spp. and Augochlora spp.) and others – visit sunflowers and contribute to the diversity and abundance of sunflower species.
 A sunflower is not just one flower but a composite of thousands of tiny flowers.
-Sunflowers especially the branching variety produce multiple flowers and contain both male and female parts and therefore pollination happens more naturally than hybrid sunflowers.
-Hybrid sunflowers grown in commercial agriculture are either pollen producing males or nectar producing females.
-Foraging honey bees either collect pollen or gathering nectar to bring back to the hive, usually not a pollination issue for most natural sunflowers varieties.
-In hybrids this selective foraging reduces the changes of cross pollination.
-A recent study (5) found the behavioral interaction between honey bees and native bees on hybrid sunflowers increase pollination efficiency 5 fold or doubling the honey bee pollination services.
-The study points out that honey bees are ineffective pollinators on a per-visit basis and to get quality fertilization large number of honey bees need to be provided.
-The interaction between native bees and honey bees changes bee behavior to increase effectiveness of pollination.
-Other studies have found the greater the diversity and abundance of native bees the greater the yield, suggesting that wild bee diversity can predict crop yields.
+The branching variety, especially, produces multiple flowers containing both male and female parts and therefore pollination happens more readily than with hybrid sunflowers.
+Hybrid sunflowers, grown in commercial agriculture, are either pollen-producing males or nectar-producing females.
+Foraging honeybees either collect pollen or gather nectar to bring back to the hive.
+While for most natural sunflower varieties, this does not pose a pollination issue, in hybrids this selective foraging reduces the chances of cross pollination.
+A recent study found the behavioral interaction between honeybees and native bees on hybrid sunflowers increases pollination efficiency 5-fold or doubles the honeybee pollination services.
+The study points out that honeybees are ineffective pollinators on a per-visit basis and to get quality fertilization, a large number of honeybees need to be provided, but the interaction between native bees and honeybees changes bee behavior to increase effectiveness of pollination.
+Other studies have found the greater the diversity and abundance of native bees, the greater the yield, suggesting that wild bee diversity can boost crop yields.

 - Geldmann, Jonas & González-Varo, Juan P..
 (2018).
 Conserving honey bees does not help wildlife.
 Science.
 359. 392-393.
 10.1126/science.aar2269.